isomerpages/govtech-corp/media/technews/_posts/2024-08-21-post-Transforming Public Services Through Design: Insights from Lillian Shieh.md

 </div>
 </div>
 </div>
-<h3>What are some common misconceptions about UX designers that you have come across in your line of work/past experiences?</h3>
-<p>A common misconception about Design is that it’s only a delivery function
-for visuals.
-Good design operates at the systems level and is integral to HOW something works well.</p>
 <h3>Why is design thinking important for innovation in an organisation?</h3>
 <p><strong>Business analysis</strong> and <strong>strategy</strong> are not
 foolproof, because their starting point is often based on incorrect assumptions